Martin-Enghoy/cpp-rev/Intro/Intro.md

 - As the range f your data grows, so will the number of digits you need to represent the data in memory.
 - Hexadecimal system makes it a little easier for humans to handle streams of data with 1's and 0's.
 - Octal has the same goal as Hexa, but it's almost no longer used in modern times.
 It's just mentioned here for your awareness.
+- A byte can store 256 different values.
+Covering two states of a boolean (true/false) is really wasteful.

 > To check memory size, can possibly use sizeof() function